Kalschatzi/learning_platform/content/module2/4-i-visit-a-website.md

  ### 4 - TLS/SSL Handshake (if HTTPS)

- iff the URL starts with https:// (secure), the browser initiates a TLS/SSL handshake to encrypt the connection.
+If the URL starts with `https://` (secure), the browser initiates a TLS/SSL handshake to encrypt the connection.
 * The server sends its SSL/TLS certificate to the browser to verify its identity (using a trusted certificate authority).
 * The browser and server agree on an encryption method and establish a secure connection to prevent eavesdropping and tampering.

 ### 5 - HTTP Request
 HTTP Request: The browser sends an HTTP request to the web server, asking for the resource (the webpage).
 The request contains the URL, HTTP method (GET), headers (e.g., user-agent, cookies), and other relevant data.
-**On a browser, the verb is always GET**
+**When you enter a URL in the browser's address bar, the browser always sends a GET request**

 ### 6 - Web Server Processes Request